nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 [your_username@wrds-cloud-login1-h ~]$ qsub myProgram.sh
 ```

-> The command `qstat` allows to check on the status of the job running.
+> The command `qstat` allows to check the status of the job running.
 If no result is returned, then it means that no job is currently running.

 The Grid Engine will then run the batch job and return several output files to the current WRDS directory (as instructed by `#$ -cwd`): a .csv file, which is the output of the Python program; a .sh.o##### file, which is the Grid Engine file that contains all the output from the .sh file; a sh.e##### file, which contains all the errors of the .sh file. ##### stands for the Grid Engine job number.